RomainDavidS/JeuxDeSociete/README.md

-DA Java EE Project 3
+DA Java EE Project 3 - JDK 11

 How to compile the application ?
 Compiling the application will make from the Maven runtime window by running the command -> clean install